ckan/ckanext-validation/README.md

 ### Data Validation

 CKAN users will be familiar with the validation performed against the metadata fields when creating or updating datasets.
-The form will return an error for instance if a field is missing or it doesn't have the expected format.
+The form will return an error, for instance, if a field is missing or it doesn't have the expected format.

-Data validation follows the same principle but against the actual data published in CKAN, that is the contents of tabular files (Excel, CSV, etc) hosted in CKAN itself or elsewhere.
-Whenever a resource of the appropiate format is created or updated, the extension will validate the data against a collection of checks.
-This validation is powered by [goodtables](https://github.com/frictionlessdata/goodtables-py), a very powerful data validation library developed by [Open Knowledge International](https://okfn.org) as part of the [Frictionless Data](https://frictionlessdata.io) project.
+Data validation follows the same principle, but against the actual data published in CKAN, that is the contents of tabular files (Excel, CSV, etc) hosted in CKAN itself or elsewhere.
+Whenever a resource of the appropriate format is created or updated, the extension will validate the data against a collection of checks.
+This validation is powered by [Goodtables](https://github.com/frictionlessdata/goodtables-py), a very powerful data validation library developed by [Open Knowledge International](https://okfn.org) as part of the [Frictionless Data](https://frictionlessdata.io) project.
 Goodtables provides an extensive suite of [checks](https://github.com/frictionlessdata/goodtables-py#checks) that cover common issues with tabular data files.

 These checks include structural problems like missing headers or values, blank rows, etc., but also can validate the data contents themselves (see [Data Schemas](#data-schemas)) or even run [custom checks](https://github.com/frictionlessdata/goodtables-py#custom-constraint).

 The result of this validation is a JSON report.
 This report contains all the issues found (if any) with their relevant context (row number, columns involved, etc).
-The reports are stored in the database and linked to the CKAN resource, and can be retrieved [via the API](#resource_validation_show).
+The reports are stored in the database and linked to the CKAN resources, and can be retrieved [via the API](#resource_validation_show).

 If there is a report available for a particular resource, a status badge will be displayed in the resource listing and on the resource page, showing whether validation passed or failed for the resource.